This post was originally published on February 8, 2018. It has since been updated.

-Have you heard of the term “pillar page” yet?
+Have you heard of the term “pillar page?”
 If you work in the content marketing world, you most likely have.
 If you haven’t, it’s time to familiarize yourself.
-Content marketers have fairly recently started adopting the topic cluster website organization strategy, and they are beginning to be more proactive about implementing it on websites.
+Content marketers have started adopting the topic cluster website organization strategy and being proactive about implementing it on websites.

 Pillar pages, if developed and treated the right way, can help you build greater authority for your website.
-This strategy will help you reorganize your site so its navigation makes a lot more sense to search engines and human visitors.
-In this comprehensive guide, I’ll explain how you can effectively create a pillar page from start to finish, from developing a topic to publishing the new page on your website.
+This strategy will help you reorganize your site so its navigation makes more sense to search engines and human visitors.
+This comprehensive guide will explain how you can effectively create a pillar page from start to finish, from developing a topic to publishing the new page on your website!

 Read straight through, or jump to the section you want to read!

 - How to Create a Pillar Page in 6 Steps

 Neil Patel defines a pillar page as a “topical cornerstone for a large portion of your site’s content.”
 HubSpot says a pillar page “acts as the main hub of content for an overarching topic.”
 A pillar page should be based on one of the core topics on your website—something you’re trying to rank highly for on search engines.
 Your main objective is to provide real value to your target audience so they come to you for expert advice and information.

 "The key is to start thinking in terms of TOPICS you want to own, not just KEYWORDS.
 This allows you to own a 'sphere of influence' on the internet."